The Best Volunteer Opportunities for Divers Worldwide

 What they offer divers

-GVI has several Marine Conservation Expeditions that are located in some of the most amazing diving destinations in the world. http://www.gvi.co.uk/volunteer-options/expeditions/marine.
-Volunteers with have guidance, support, and training from a highly professional and energetic staff who not only strive to make GVI an amazing organization, but who also strive to make your experience as a volunteer unforgettable.
+GVI has several Marine Conservation Expeditions that are located in some of the most amazing diving destinations in the world.
+Volunteers are offered guidance, support, and training from highly professional and energetic staff who not only strive to make GVI an amazing organization, but who also strive to make your experience as a volunteer unforgettable.

-The Pez Maya base is located on a remote beach on the southern shores of the Yucatan Peninsula, and speaking from personal experience it offers the opportunity of a lifetime for both diving and volunteering.
+The Pez Maya base is located on a remote beach on the southern shores of the Yucatan Peninsula in the Sian Ka’an Reserve, and speaking from personal experience it offers the opportunity of a lifetime for both diving and volunteering.

 GVI also offers a Marine Conservation program in the Seychelles Islands in the Indian Ocean.
-GVI has been invited by the Seychelles government and local NGOs to assist their priority biological study and conservation programmers, including coral reef research, invertebrate surveys, whale shark migration observations, plankton sampling, turtle nesting research and water turtle surveys.
+GVI has been invited by the Seychelles government and local NGOs to assist their priority biological study and conservation programmers, including coral reef research, invertebrate surveys, turtle nesting research and sea turtle surveys.

 It may sound complicated, but on all GVI expeditions, volunteers are given complete training in scientific methods and continued lessons in species identification and conservation concepts.

-GVI’s Marine Conservation programs allow you the chance to gain experience teaching English as a foreign language (by gaining a TEFL certification) to the local community, and to assist with the continued development of an environmental education and awareness program.
-With plenty of free time, you can explore ancient Mayan ruins, take a long-weekend in a neighboring country, and participate in local festivals.
+GVI’s Marine Conservation programs also include involvement with the local communities where volunteers assist with the continued development of an environmental education and awareness program.
+With plenty of free time, you can also explore ancient Mayan ruins, take long-weekend trips to a neighboring country, or participate in local festivals.

 Over the last 20 years, Frontier has established itself as a top-notch, highly professional non-profit volunteer organization.
 This is one of very few organizations that will provide volunteers the opportunity to gain professional level certifications in Tropical Habitat Conservation and Management, PADI dive training, and TEFL (Teaching English as a Foreign Language) all in one trip.
 Dive the seas of the Mediterranean to the waters of Fiji and be part of a vital conservation effort.